Blame the Subway Delay

 EDsnaps Cannot do this Work Alone

 During the 8-week Summer Program, EDsnaps worked with 60+ local, glocal, and global community leaders who shared their life experiences with the students and counselors.
 These "present women of impact" work in a variety of industries, are business owners, free-lance contractors, live in 8 different countries, and belong to different generations of leaders.

 True to our Vision and Mission

 Our vision is to “Increase diversity in the STEM workforce” and our mission is to “Inspire local STEM-learners to become glocal STEM-leaders”.

-Based on the amazing, overwhelmingly positive feedback from all our female-identifying summer program students, interns, and fellows, we know that our interaction immediately affected their professional and personal value.
+Based on the amazing, overwhelmingly positive feedback from all of our female-identifying summer program students, interns, and fellows, we know that our interaction immediately affected their professional and personal value.
 Many of our students stated: “EDsnaps gave me a reason to get up every morning in this otherwise completely lost COVID-19 dominated Summer”.
 Without a doubt, EDsnaps planted the seed in these STEM learners and they will become our next generation of STEM-leaders.